-He was also inspired, from very early in his career, by his fascination for trees and seemed to be attracted to the problem of how branches, twigs, sky and foliage interact with each other.
+Piet Mondrain was inspired from very early in his career by his fascination for trees.
+He seemed to be attracted to the problem of how branches, twigs, sky and foliage interact with each other.
 He enjoyed the rhythmic structure they represented and how that could be represented on a canvas.

-During this time, he exhibited a lot of work, but despite developing a reputation for evening landscape paintings, he still sold very little.
+During this time, Piet Mondrian exhibited a lot of work, but despite developing a reputation for evening landscape paintings, he still sold very little.
 In 1908 he visited Domburg where he met several avant-garde artists, including the Dutch artist Jan Toorop.
 These artists were very interested in Divisionism, which put simply means, the application of colour in small separate blocks, similar to Pointillist painting.
-You can see their influence in these paintings.

-Trees were still an important source of inspiration, but as you can see with these paintings Mondrian’s ideas were developing.
+Trees were still an important source of inspiration, but Mondrian’s paintings were developing.
 Negative space, the shapes between the branches, became as important as the branches themselves.
 You’ll notice how these shapes and lines are organised into a structure which is not a tree, but the spirit of the tree.
 By the end of 1913, his subject matter began to move away from the heavy reliance on trees as objects, to a more spiritual interpretation of the world.

 First World War

 In 1917 he submitted his ideas about painting in a manuscript called ‘The New Plastic in Painting’ or Neo-Plasticism as it became known, to a new magazine called De Stijl, The Style.
-Neo-Plasticism, or a better term might be New Art, described Mondrian’s vision of an ideal, pure form of art and design, which he felt, after the chaos and slaughter of the first World War, art demanded and deserved.
+Neo-Plasticism, or a better term might be New Art, described Mondrian’s vision of an ideal, pure form of art and design.
+He felt, after the chaos and slaughter of the first World War, art demanded and deserved a better art.

 It was to be a pure type of abstract art, influenced in part by Cubism and Suprematism and designed to adhere to strict rules of composition.
 The idea was to strip out all naturalism and other inessentials from painting in order to attain the universal truths as outlined by Theosophical movement.
 This period saw all representations of reality disappear from his paintings.
 His main aim from now on was to express the relationships between colour and shape, rather than objects in his paintings.
 He did this by using line and coloured shapes.